This post may include affiliate links. Thank you for your support.

 Only one pan, a handful of easy steps, and 25 minutes stand between you and this healthy salmon dinner with brussel sprouts.
 So what are you waiting for?
 Tick tock, tick tock – let’s do it!

-Why you’ll love this healthy salmon dinner
+Why you’ll love this dinner recipe

 If you’re on the hunt for a naturally gluten-free, pescatarian, and diet-friendly meal that you can get on the table even when life gets nuts, this one pan salmon and brussel sprouts recipe is for you.